 Countless unsuspecting technology users are victims of a cybercrime or fraud each year.
 This number continues to increase during the pandemic, as online interactions such as banking and shopping take place in unprecedented volume.
 Against this backdrop, we offer our key cybersecurity predictions for 2021.

 Here is a round up of five key digital security trends that span from cybersecurity, fraud prevention, and risk management

-Harnessing state-of-the-art technology will allow organizations not only to prioritize or adapt services for specific customer demographics but also strengthens fraud prevention efforts by providing additional biometric factors to consider.
+Harnessing state-of-the-art technology will allow organisations not only to prioritise or adapt services for specific customer demographics, but also strengthens fraud prevention efforts by providing additional biometric factors to consider.

 Customer care will take a drastic shift to video/virtual settings.
 As virtual consultations, transactions and interactions become the norm between brands and consumers, digital channels will need to be as secure and convenient as if these interactions were happening in person.
 Video customer care is a trend that we are starting to see emerge as a result of COVID-19, and voice biometrics is a critical aspect of authentication and keeping customers safe.

 For example, IBK (Industrial Bank of Korea) has implemented Nuance’s voice biometric technology to ensure robust, sophisticated customer authentication as virtual transactions are rising significantly.
-Reporting 100% consistenty in validation rates, IBK has been able to revolutionize the digital banking experience.
+Reporting 100% consistency in validation rates, IBK has been able to revolutionise the digital banking experience.

 We can find comfort in 2021 that shepherds greater digital security and peace of mind.
 Traditional ways of doing things, even ones so rudimentary and fundamental as the online password, no longer suffice.
 Biometric security systems based on verifiable traits such as one’s retinal scan, fingerprints, and voice patterns will replace subjective codes all too easily stolen and misused.
 Adopters will make a quantum leap in their security protocols and find a smooth transition to a more secure digital presence.